Suhaada/Hadoop-Pig---movie-ratings/README.md

 # Hadoop-Pig---movie-ratings-
-PIG script looks up movies with a rating of at least 4 and returns oldest movie with high rating
+First PIG script looks up movies with a rating of at least 4 and returns oldest movie with high rating, Second PIG scropt finds movies which ones seem to be popular by the nb of ratings, but are pretty bad.